HaylzRandom/mini-js-projects/projects/sound-board/README.md

-# 3D Background Boxes
+# Sound Board

-Small JS project that will display a GIF as a full size box and when the Magic button is clicked, magic happens!
+Small JavaScript project that will play a sound as described on each button!

 ## Usage

-The purpose of this project was to create a fun little component ti display an image/video in a different way
+The purpose of this project was to create a component to work with sound files that play a clip of sound when the relevant button is pressed

 ## Tech Stack